muratk5n/thirdwave/en/README.md

 ---

-It looks like generating things that can be interpreted one way or another problem (some might call that art) was solved first by today's crude attempts at AI..
+It looks like generating things that can be interpreted one way or another problem (some might call that art) was solved earlier by today's crude attempts at AI..
 Didn't scifi shows and movies have us believe art was the *last* thing to arrive?
 The android on Trek tried very hard to make jokes, create paintings after demonstrating excellent